davised/get_assemblies/README.rst

 issues if they are having trouble using this software.

 This software is written in python but has a perl dependency.
-I'm happy to help those who are having trouble with software installs as well.
+I'm happy to help those who are having trouble with software installs.

 Windows users, please install WSL to make use of this software.
 Using a Linux distribution will make your life as a computational researcher significantly